Pharmaceutical CompaniesWhat is reported:

 - This information is provided for your convenience and should not be construed as legal advice.
 The applicability of these requirements to your organization depends on individual circumstances.
 The information is not exhaustive.

 - Reporting dates are related to the transparency obligation regarding transfers of value by pharmaceutical companies and/or medical device companies (excluding suppliers of in vitro diagnostics) to HCPs and HCOs.
 These often are based on laws or rules in codes of conduct of industry associations.
-(In such cases, your company only needs to disclose the transfers of value on the mentioned due date if your company is a member of that association).
+In case it is based on codes of conduct, your company only needs to disclose the transfers of value on the mentioned due date if your company is a member of the association that follows that code.

-- “Due date” means the date on which the transfers of value need to be published.
-For example, the deadline for submitting/sending the complete information to the authority could be before the due date to give HCPs/HCOs the opportunity to check the data that the pharmaceutical companies/medical device companies are going to disclose.
+- Reporting date normally means the date the transfers of value need to be published.
+The deadline for e.g. submission/sending the complete information to the authority could be before that date, for example to give HCPs and/or HCOs and/or the authority/association who publishes the information, the possibility to check the data the pharmaceutical companies/medical device companies are going to disclose.

-- The information does not take into consideration:
+- The information does not take into consideration (unless explicitly mentioned):

 - Transparency related to clinical trials (unless it concerns transfers of value as mentioned above)